Welcome to Ellington Public Schools Special Services Webpage!

 Parents or school personnel may request assistance from the school’s Intervention Team, which works collaboratively with the classroom teacher and parents to develop and document strategies that assist the student within the general education program.
 If the student’s problems or difficulties persist, a prompt referral to a PPT is made.

-Additionally, initiatives in general education programming such as Scientific Research-Based Interventions (SRBI) are designed to emphasize successful instruction for all students through the differentiation of instruction in the classroom.
-Differentiated instruction provides opportunity to maximize progress for all students in the classroom by addressing differences in student learning and adapting instruction and materials to meet their needs.
-SRBI emphasize high quality core general education practices, as well as targeted instruction for students experiencing learning, social-emotional or behavioral difficulties.
-(CSDE Overview of SRBI-2008)
+Additionally, initiatives in general education programming such as Scientific Research-Based Interventions (SRBI) and Multi Tiered Systems of Support (MTSS) are designed to emphasize successful instruction for all students through the differentiation of instruction and strategies to support behavior in the classroom.
+Differentiated instruction and social emotional supports provide opportunities to maximize progress for all students in the classroom by addressing differences in student learning and adapting instruction and materials to meet their needs.
+SRBI and MTSS emphasize high quality core general education practices, as well as targeted instruction for students experiencing learning, social-emotional or behavioral difficulties.

 A parent may make a referral at any time for a special education evaluation regardless of where the District is in the intervention process.
 The District must hold a PPT meeting to consider any referral.